The Bible says in Psalms 77:1, “I cried unto

 The Bible says in Psalms 77:7-9, “Will the

-Six questions are asked in these three verses.
-We know why the questions were
+asked in these three verses.
+We know why the questions were asked: because the

-not “cast off forever.”
+forever.”
 Once you accept Christ, you have eternal security.
-The
+The only ones who

-only ones who are cast off forever are the ones who end up in hell.
-It is just
+are cast off forever are the ones who end up in hell.
+It is just that God does

 favor of God always directed towards us because of the good deeds of Christ